spanichella/ARIES-story-teller/README.md

 - The [R language](https://cran.r-project.org/bin/windows/base/) must be installed and operational **//TODO: Which version?**
 - Cores: 8
 - Memory: 4.9GB
-- Download [glove txt file](https://www.kaggle.com/watts2/glove6b50dtxt) and put it into the designated DL folder in the project **//TODO @Marc: where?**
+- Download [glove txt file](https://www.kaggle.com/watts2/glove6b50dtxt) and put it into the DL folder located at Combined Project -> Ressources
 - For usage on Windows, add the RScript bin folder path (e.g., C:\Program Files\R\R-4.0.3\bin) to the PATH variable (in environment variables)
 ### Supported Operating Systems
-- Mac OS
+- Mac OS (works on 10.15.7 using Intel chipset)
 - Ubuntu 18.04 or above
 - Windows 10